 Spend the Afternoon Shopping in Georgetown

 Teens who love malls would be happy to hang out in top-notch DC-area shopping centers like Tysons Corner Center or the Fashion Centre at Pentagon City.
-But for a dose of history and charm, get a shopping fix in in DC’s oldest neighborhood, Georgetown.
+But for a dose of history and charm, get a shopping fix in DC’s oldest neighborhood, Georgetown.
 M Street is lined with both local boutiques and brand-name shops, including some affordable options like H&M, & Other Stories, Forever 21, TJ Maxx, and DSW.
-Combine shopping with college scouting by visiting nearby Georgetown University’s beautiful campus, and don’t forget to stop and get a cupcake at Georgetown Cupcake (the sweets destination made famous by TLC), Sprinkles or quirky bakery Baked & Wired.
+Combine shopping with college scouting by visiting nearby Georgetown University’s beautiful campus.
+Don’t forget to stop and get a cupcake at Georgetown Cupcake (the sweets destination made famous by TLC), Sprinkles, or quirky bakery Baked & Wired.

 Blast into Space at the One of the World’s Most-Visited Museum